HowiJ/node_gen_bash/README.md

 ### Notes:
 * Make sure mongod is running.
 * MongoDB is currently required in this version (unless you manually remove it in the created files of course).
-* nodegen.sh && nodegen_clean.sh should have the same functionality.
+* nsc.sh && nsc_clean.sh should have the same functionality.

+### Commands:
+./nsc_clean.sh <foldername> <port>
+* the foldername and port are optional since it will ask you if you dont have it.

 ###### Made By: <i>Howard Jiang</i>